jaredec/finMS/README.md

 # Jared Connolly
-Hello, this is a compilation of some of the programming projects I have completed during my time at UC Santa Barbara.
+Hello, this is a compilation of programming projects I have completed during my time at UC Santa Barbara.
 Here is a description of each folder name (ordered by descending completed date):

 Mathematical Finance (Fall 2022)
 - This folder contains all programming portions of assignments for this course using R.